dataclay/cli-tools/README.md

     >#### NOTE
     >If the launcher file does not execute, you may need to set its permissions.
-On OSX, you can use `sudo chmod u+x templater.sh` to ensure `templater.sh` is executable for the current user.
+On macOS, you can use `sudo chmod u+x templater.sh` to ensure `templater.sh` is executable for the current user.
 On Windows, use the "Security" tab in the `File Properties` dialog to change the permissions of `templater.ps1` for the current user.

 4. Wait for Templater to configure according to the `templater-options.json` file and complete its versioning tasks with After Effects.